GIFTED AND TALENTED EDUCATION (GATE) IN THE SAN MATEO - FOSTER City School District

 Are students selected to take the assessment or can I opt my child in?

 It is our goal to ensure that any 3rd or 5th grader who might do well on the assessment has the opportunity to take it.
-Any parent/guardian can sign up their child to take the test.
+Any parent/guardian can sign up their child to take this assessment, as long as the child is actively enrolled in one of our district schools at the time of the regular assessment window.

 How can I prepare my child for the GATE assessment?